mgechev/revive/README.md

 The unix formatter produces the same output as the default formatter but surrounds the rules in `[]`.

 ![Unix formatter](/assets/formatter-unix.png)

+### SARIF
+The `sarif`  formatter produces outputs in SARIF, for _Static Analysis Results Interchange Format_, a standard JSON-based format for the output of static analysis tools defined and promoted by [OASIS](https://www.oasis-open.org/).

+Current supported version of the standard is [SARIF-v2.1.0](https://docs.oasis-open.org/sarif/sarif/v2.1.0/csprd01/sarif-v2.1.0-csprd01.html
+).

 ## Extensibility